ghc/ghc/docs/users_guide/glasgow_exts.rst

 allows enabling assertions even when optimisation is turned on.

-Assertion failures can be caught, see the documentation for the :base-ref:`Control.Exception <Control-Exception.html>` library for the details.
+Assertion failures can be caught, see the documentation for the :base-ref:`Control.Exception` library for the details.

 .. _static-pointers: